CVHub520/X-AnyLabeling/docs/en/user_guide.md

 - **Rectangle** (`R`): Click and drag to define opposite corners, or click once for the first corner and again for the second.
 - **Rotated Rectangle** (`O`): Click to set the first point, click again for the second point defining one side, then move the cursor to set the height and click a third time.
 - **Polygon** (`P`): Click along the object's boundary to place vertices.
 Click the starting point or double-click the last point to close the polygon.
 Requires at least 3 points.
 A brush mode (`Ctrl+N`) is also available: once activated, click to place the first point, then move the mouse to automatically trace polygon vertices along the cursor path.
 Move near the starting point to auto-close.
-The point distance can be adjusted via `Edit > Set Brush Point Distance`.
+The point distance can be adjusted via `Settings > Canvas > brush.point_distance`.
 - **Quadrilateral** (`T`): Click to place the first corner, then click the remaining three corners in order to complete the quadrilateral.
 - **Point**: Click to place a point.
 - **Line**: Click to set the start point, move the cursor, and click again to set the end point.
 Hold `Shift` while drawing to snap the segment horizontally or vertically.
 - **Line Strip**: Click to place the first point, then click to add subsequent points for connected line segments.
 Hold `Shift` while drawing each segment to snap it horizontally or vertically.
 Double-click to finish.
 - **Circle**: Click to set the center, move the cursor to define the radius, and click again.
 - **Cuboid** (`Ctrl+R`): Draw the front face as a rectangle (same gesture as rectangle creation).
-The rear face is auto-generated using `canvas.cuboid.default_depth_vector`; if depth is too small, it is normalized to satisfy `canvas.cuboid.min_depth`.
+The rear face is auto-generated using `canvas.cuboid.default_depth_vector` (adjustable in `Settings > Canvas > Cuboid`); if depth is too small, it is normalized to satisfy `canvas.cuboid.min_depth`.

 You can create shapes using the tools in the left toolbar, the right-click context menu, or keyboard shortcuts.